Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Proof of the pole property

 \subsection{Jimbo-Miwa Lax pair}

-We want to prove that the matrices $M^{(k)}(x,t)$ only have singularities (as a function of $x$) at the branchpoints of the JM spectral curve and possibly a pole at infinity.
+We want to prove that the matrices $M^{(k)}(x,t)$ only have singularities (as a function of $x$) at the branch points of the JM spectral curve and possibly a pole at infinity.
 The plan is first to compute explicitly $M^{(0)}(x,t)$ and then find a recursive relation between the matrices.